ray1729/simple-cms/README.md

 system.
 With this in mind, it also implements
 <code>/api/refresh-site-content</code> which handles POST requsets
 containing an API key.
 If the key is valid, a git pull and metadata rebuild is initiated, updating the site content.
+This will usually be triggered by a post-commit hook in your VCS.

+The content paths and API key are configured in <code>resources/simple-cms.properties</code>.

 ## Demo site